jaden530/smart-fridge-project/README.md

 Please note that this project is for educational purposes.
 In a production environment, additional security measures should be implemented.

 ```

-This README:
-1. Clearly describes the project and its features
-2. Provides detailed setup instructions
-3. Lists all required API keys
-4. Explains the project structure
-5. Details known issues and future plans
-6. Includes contribution guidelines
-7. Acknowledges used technologies

-Would you like me to add or modify any section?